 Life is so incredibly amazing there’s simply no room for any darker emotions in charismatic Christian culture.
 So if you feel sad, lost, disorientated, angry, depressed, panicked and so on, you better bury that shit.
 As the Book of Mormon song goes:

 Just go click!

 It’s a cool little Mormon trick!

 Even if you’re genuinely trying to grapple with difficult emotions, the nice Christians around you might (just like spiritual people) belittle your emotions or respond with banalities like ‘maybe just try to appreciate everything Jesus is doing for you, mkay?’
 (This is a good video on spiritual bypassing in Christian-land).

-This extreme emotional avoidance is not very healthy at all, and it leads to difficult emotions or trauma manifesting in other ways, like Chronic Fatigue Syndrome.
+This extreme emotional avoidance is not very healthy at all, and it leads to difficult emotions or trauma manifesting in other ways, like psychosomatic disorders.

 Just as you can find Christian Bypassing, so too you can find Christian Bullshitting — cloaking your own selfish desires in Christian terminology.
 Particularly your sexual desires, which can a strong undercurrent in charismatic churches, because it’s such a repressed and preppy culture.
 Beneath the clean-cut preppy surface, the libido is seething.
 But it comes out as Christian bullshit.
 Like the guy at my church who went up to a woman and said ‘the Lord told me in prayer we should be together’.
 Bullshit, man, just be real and say you fancy her, don’t bring God into it.

 Finally, I want to talk about Stoic bypassing.
 This is when your conscious intellectual mind is committed to Stoicism, and you’re very adept at talking the Stoic talk, but your actual emotions and desires are just as unregenerate as ever.